Kinzari/project-giya/README.md

 FINISHED
+- faq =  how do i create my account
 - pop up section for terms and conditions / privacy policy
 - footer changes (email and contact number)
 - transition on clicking